Do Neurons Dream of Primitive Operators? Wake-Sleep Compression Rediscovers Schank's Event Semantics: Discussion

 \subsection{Future Work}

 Several extensions suggest themselves, spanning theory, tooling, and neural integration.

-\textbf{Richer data and cross-corpus convergence.} Our ATOMIC results reveal the dominance of mental/emotional operators, but with 77\% of targets classified as ``generic'' by our pattern-matching adapter, finer-grained distinctions are likely hidden.
-An LLM-based adapter could parse ATOMIC targets into structured state changes with higher fidelity.
-Running on GLUCOSE \citep{mostafazadeh2020glucose}, PropBank, and VerbNet would test whether the same primitive inventory emerges across independent corpora---convergence would strongly support the universality claim.
+\textbf{Richer data adapters.} Our ATOMIC adapter classifies 77\% of targets as ``generic''; an LLM-based adapter could parse these into finer-grained state changes.
+Further cross-corpus validation on VerbNet and PropBank---verb-centric rather than event-centric resources---would test whether the same operators emerge from fundamentally different annotation philosophies.

 \textbf{Probabilistic programming formalization.} Our wake-sleep loop is, in essence, inference in a probabilistic program \citep{goodman2014concepts,piantadosi2016logical}: the library defines a generative model over events (choose an operator, sample bindings, execute), and library learning is hierarchical Bayesian inference over the prior itself.
 Implementing the system in a probabilistic programming language like WebPPL would enable proper posterior distributions over libraries, counterfactual queries (``what if ATRANS did not exist?''), and principled handling of uncertainty about operator boundaries.